-There was a strong and violent wind rending the mountains and crushing rocks before the LORD—but the LORD was not in the wind; after the wind, an earthquake—but the LORD was not in the earthquake; after the earthquake, fire—but the LORD was not in the fire; after the fire, a light silent sound.
-When he heard this, Elijah hid his face in his cloak and went out and stood at the entrance of the cave. –1 Kings 19:11-13
+There was a strong and violent wind rending the mountains and crushing rocks before the L was not in the wind; after the wind, an earthquake—but the L was not in the earthquake; —but the L

 It is Tuesday afternoon, and I am writing from home.
 This column should have been done and in already.
 It is not, because even a job working for the church is not as important as some things.